yzjedu/cs151-pa4-Ms-Gigi/algorithm.md

 Parameters: List of headlines, Word
 Return: count (int) – Number of matching headlines.
 Algorithm:
    1. Initialize a count to 0.
-   2. Prompt user to enter the word they would like to search for
-   3. For each headline in headlines:
+   2. For each headline in headlines:
       1. Check if the word exists in the headline.
          1. If found, increment the counter.
-   4. Return count and display
+   3. Return count and display

 3. Write Matching Headlines to a File
 Purpose: Write all headlines containing a specific word to a new file.